 The Swiss, the Swiss Epidemics Act and the pharmaceutical industry

-The example of the complete revision (rSEA) of the Swiss Epidemics Act (SEA) can demonstrate to the citizens of Brazil, China, India, Russia, the USA, the UK and other nations, how the International Health Regulations (IHR) of the World Health Organization (WHO) transfer total and thus unchecked power from States Parties to WHO’s Director-General.
+The example of the complete revision (rSEA) of the Swiss Epidemics Act (SEA) can demonstrate to the citizens of Brazil, China, India, Russia, the USA, the UK and other nations, how the International Health Regulations (IHR) of the World Health Organization (WHO) transfer total power from States Parties to WHO’s Director-General and to his Boss Bill Gates.
 Along these lines the pharmaceutical industry, by way of its influence on WHO and its Director-General, obtains general powers over the citizens of all States Parties (the Swiss included).

 Must Read If You Live in a Member State of WHO’s IHR or if your nation state is in negociations to join.